cmu-rss-lab/rosdiscover-evaluation/README.rst

   $ docker/setup.sh

-In both cases, you should now have an immage `rosqual/icsa22-evaluation:runner`.
+In both cases, you should now have an image `rosqual/icsa22-evaluation:runner`.
 You can get a list of the commands that can be run in the docker version, and the available experiments, by running:

 .. code::